 2. Product Demos and Teasers

 Demos and teasers are videos that show a new product or a new version of a product.
 These are not detailed reviews.
 Demos are brief overviews that should illustrate new key features and tell why this product is better than the previous one.
 It’s a great idea to show the main functionality without details.
 Focus on what value the customer gets by using your product.

+Even marketers working in crowdfunding say that creating a crowdfunding video for a product is the most essential part of crowdfunding marketing.
 A video by SurveyMonkey is a great example of a teaser.
 It introduces crucial features of the service and highlights the value of the product for potential customers.